 Cause Solution System volume might be set low or muted.
-Check the front panel to see if an amber light indicates the system has been muted.
-Tap the touch-sensitive button to toggle the mute on and off.
-Check the Computer Setup settings to be sure that the internal system speaker is not muted.
-This setting does not affect the external speakers.
-Be sure that the external speakers are properly connected and powered on and that the speakers' volume control is set correctly.
-Use the system volume control available in the operating system to be sure that the speakers are not muted or to increase the volume.
+Check the front panel to see if an amber light indicat system has been muted.
+Tap the touch-sensitive but toggle the mute on and off.
+Check the Computer Setup settings to be sure that t internal system speaker is not muted.
+This setting d affect the external speakers.
+Be sure that the external speakers are properly conr and powered on and that the speakers' volume cont correctly.
+Use the system volume control available in the oper system to be sure that the speakers are not muted of increase the volume.